Finding and safeguarding local device data

 In Collect's settings (from the main menu, open the three-dot menu in the upper-right and choose General Settings), you can configure the number of days worth of data you wish to maintain in the internal storage backup.
 The default setting is to keep copies of finalized form data for 30 days in the device's internal storage.
 You can change this default to whatever number of days you prefer, with 0 indicating that you want to disable these internal backups altogether.

 Restoring data from the internal backup is easy.
 (If you store data in public workspace storage and suffered an SD card failure, first be sure to insert a working SD card.)
 Simply run Collect, open the three-dot menu, and choose Restore Data; if you don't see the Restore Data option, click Admin Settings instead, scroll down, and enable the Restore Data option first.
 After restoring, you can upload the restored data to the server.
 (However, in order to edit or fill out any new forms you will need to select Get Blank Form to re-download the form definitions from the server.
 Blank forms are not backed up locally.)

 If you would like to simulate an SD card failure before deploying your survey, follow these steps:

-- First, ensure your device is set to use the Public storage option from the App storage location setting in Admin Settings.
+- First, ensure your workspace is set to use the Public storage option from the Workspace storage location setting in Admin Settings.